Hidden & Dangerous

-Hidden & Dangerous is a 1999 tactical first-person shooter video game developed by Illusion Softworks and published by Take-Two Interactive and TalonSoft for Windows, Dreamcast and PlayStation.
-The PlayStation port of the game was developed by Tarantula Studios.
-It is regarded as one of the pioneering tactical first-person shooters.
+Hidden & Dangerous is a 1999 tactical shooter video game, developed by Illusion Softworks.
+It was published by Take-Two Interactive and TalonSoft, for Windows, Dreamcast and PlayStation.
+The PlayStation port of the game was developed by Tarantula Studios, and it is regarded as a pioneering tactical shooter.
 A sequel, Hidden & Dangerous 2, was released in 2003.

 Gameplay

 The player controls a four-man British Special Air Service (SAS) team executing a number of important missions during World War II.
 The game features soldier selection prior to each mission.
 A comprehensive load-out sequence is also available where players have access to a variety of weapons and equipment.
 Mission briefings outline objectives, intelligence on enemy strengths and recommended plans of advance.
 During missions, players can command directly by toggling through the soldiers in their squad, voice commands or a tactical map which allows for real time control or planned maneuvers once the map is exited.

-Missions include, sabotage, search and destroy, POW rescue and resistance aid.
-The game features missions in Italy, Yugoslavia, Germany, Norway, the North Sea and Czechoslovakia.
+Missions include sabotage, search and destroy, POW rescue, and resistance aid.
+The game features 6 campaigns taking place in Italy, Yugoslavia, Germany, Norway, the North Sea and Czechoslovakia.
+3 additional campaigns were added with the add-on released later.
 Despite certain historical liberties taken with actual SAS missions and time-lines, the game retains a degree of historical accuracy and intense atmosphere, including realistic wounding as squad members can be heavily wounded or killed by even brief enemy contact.

+The game supports play in either the third or first-person perspectives, with the player able to actively switch between the two while in-game.